AZ-X/AZ-X/README.md

 Nice expression:
 My learning had slowed down dramatically.
 I was torn.
 I loved the team and the work we were doing, but was feeling personally stagnant.
-Looking back on my career I’ve been very fortunate to be at the bleeding edge of many different industry innovations.
+Looking back on my career I've been very fortunate to be at the bleeding edge of many different industry innovations.
 I recognized the opportunity to be on the forefront of another paradigmatic shift and felt the same excitement and passion that I felt.

 Saved as template for reuse.